Labi Siffre: Legacy

-Multiple parts of Siffre's 1975 track "I Got The..." were sampled in popular hip hop songs in the 1990s, most notably in the 1999 Eminem single "My Name Is".
+Siffre has found success and a steady career resurgence through the sampling of his work by other artists.
+"I Got The...", the opening track from Remember My Song, was sampled in popular hip hop songs in the 1990s, including by Jay-Z in the song "Streets Is Watching" from his 1997 album In My Lifetime, Vol. 1 and most notably by Dr. Dre in the 1999 Eminem single "My Name Is".
 As a result of the song's newfound fame, it was finally released as a single in 2003.
-The track was also featured in the Better Call Saul episode "Bagman".

-Siffre's 1972 track "My Song", the 10th track on his album Crying Laughing Loving Lying, was sampled by rapper Kanye West on the song "I Wonder" on his third album Graduation.
+Siffre's 1972 track "My Song", from his album Crying Laughing Loving Lying, was sampled by rapper Kanye West on the song "I Wonder" on his 2007 album Graduation.